ESSENTIAL TRAVEL TIPS: MAXIMIZE YOUR EXPERIENCE

 Plan based on cheap flights and optimal weather: Maximize your travel experience by securing affordable flights and visiting during the best weather conditions.
 Use travelarrow.io for international flights.
 Travel during shoulder seasons for better prices.
 It also helps to research optimal time to spend in a destination- is 1 day per city good, or do you need a week?

 Wee Ones: If traveling with kids (or pregnant), understand what level of family friendly a destination is.
 This doesn't mean you can only go to Disneyland, live your best life and bring them along!
+We went on multiple flights our babies first year, you can do it too.

 Use Pinterest and add to Google Maps: Organize must-visit spots for easy navigation during your trip.
 Typically I search "instagram picture" spots on pinterest and that leads me to cool restaurants and destinations.
 Download google maps area for where you are traveling.